Obijuan/open-fpga-verilog-tutorial/tutorial/ICE40-HX8K_Breakout_Board/T04-counter/Readme.md

 $ make formal
 ```

 You may need some dependencies, perhaps a solver like Z3 or yices.
-Some help installation snippets can be found on the (SymbiYosys getting started page](https://symbiyosys.readthedocs.io/en/latest/quickstart.html), SymbiYosys is not required though.
+Some helpful installation snippets can be found on the (SymbiYosys getting started page](https://symbiyosys.readthedocs.io/en/latest/quickstart.html), SymbiYosys is not required though.